 First let me start with some background.

-The weeks leading up to Easter were stressful for me.
-I’d only just started a new temp assignment when the Queensland weather went crazy and the remnants of Cyclone Debbie hit Brisbane and in many ways shut the city down for the day.
+The weeks leading up to Easter were stressful.
+I’d just started a new temp assignment when the Queensland weather went crazy and the remnants of Cyclone Debbie hit Brisbane essentially shutting the CBD down for the day.

-The next day I came down with a terrible head cold – nothing like having a sick day on your 3rd day at a new job!
-While the doctor told me to go home and rest that simply wasn’t an option.
+The next day I came down with a terrible cold – nothing like having a sick day on your 3rd day at a new job!
+While the doctor told me to go home, take time off work and rest, that simply wasn’t an option.
 After that, it was working full time and running to interviews in my lunch break.
 I was still sick and feeling terrible.

-I took my cat who already has Stage 3 chronic kidney disease (which is upsetting and heartbreaking enough) to the vet, only to be told he has developed a serious heart condition and could pass away at any moment.
+During that time, I took my cat who already has Stage 3 chronic kidney disease (which is heartbreaking enough) to the vet, only to be told he has developed a serious heart condition and could pass away at any moment.
 I was devastated.

-By the time Easter came around I was exhausted, still sick and stiff and sore from my fall.
+By the time Easter came around I was exhausted, still sick and sore from my fall.